jaydeelew/CompareAI/docs/features/RATE_LIMITING_IMPLEMENTATION.md

 **Free Tier User (Registered):**
 1. Make 6 comparisons using 3 models each (6 × 3 = 18 model responses)
-2. Alternatively, make 2 comparisons using 9 models each (2 × 9 = 18 model responses)
-3. On the next attempt with 3+ models:
+2. On the next attempt with 3 models:
    - Should see error about exceeding 20 model responses
    - Message shows exactly how many responses available vs. needed
+   - Note: Free tier only allows 3 models per comparison (not 9)
-   - Encouraged to upgrade to Starter
+   - Encouraged to upgrade to Starter (6 models/comparison, 50/day)

 ### Test 3: Bypass Attempts